rohith-23-creator/Vue-Task-app/README.md

 # project-planner

-Task application using Vuejs and JSon server
+Task application using Vuejs and Json server

 ## Project setup
 ```